kgoedecke/plugin-directory/README.md

 - [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒
 - [How Many Artboards?](https://github.com/eaugustine/how-many-artboards), by Erica Augustine: A Sketch plugin for counting the number of artboards in your file or on your page
 - [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
-- [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [Arrange Artboards Hierarchically](https://github.com/oodesign/arrange-artboards-hierarchically), by oodesign: Sketch.app plugin to arrange artboards hierarchically depending on their name (based on the Sketch Slash naming pattern).
 - [icon2React](https://github.com/jjj201200/icon2React), by DrowsyFlesh: a sketch plugin to converting icons to React Components
-- [Angle](https://angle.sh), by MengTo: Apply perspective transforms on screen mockups.
-Auto-detect screens by resolution and works on shapes and symbols.
-Super fast.
 - [Sketch Data Populator](https://datapopulator.com), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
 - [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.